Republic sent two golfers to the state sectional tournament in Kansas City. Next week, they’ll send two to the state tournament in Bolivar.

-“I definitely think my putting and chipping improved [from last week],” said Fronabarger, who finished fifth overall.
+“I definitely think my putting and chipping improved ,” said Fronabarger, who finished fifth overall.
 “Today’s greens were a little slower, which helped me, because they’re more like Island Green’s.
 I was just more consistent.”

 Holmes said she knew she had the talent to advance to state, but needed a strong day mentally to put up a qualifying score.

 “My putting and chipping had to be better, because that’s what killed me .
 I knew my drives had to be more consistent … but If I could stay calm even if I had a bad hole, I knew I would be all right.”